jimbobbennett/StarWarsCopilot/1-chat-with-copilot/README.md

     Assistant > Hello!
 How can I assist you today?
     ```

     In the output you will also see logging information.
 This contains the prompt that was sent to the LLM, and the number of tokens used to send the prompt and get a response.
+Tokens are the representation that LLMs use - they don't work with text, instead they convert text to a numerical representation.
+Each token has a numerical value and represents either part of or a whole word.

 1. Ask a question, then ask a follow up question that relies on knowledge of the first question.
 For example, ask "What is the capital city of Missouri?", then ask "What about Kansas?".
 The response from the second question will be something like: